Harvey Weinstein Charged By Grand Jury With Three Additional Sexual Assault Charges

 — Cyrus Vance, Jr. (@ManhattanDA) July 2, 2018

-Although the District Attorney did not directly share the alleged victim’s name, TMZ reported that “the incident sounds very much like the one a woman named Mimi Haleyi described during a news conference last year with her attorney, Gloria Allred.
+Although the district attorney did not directly share the alleged victim’s name, TMZ reported that “the incident sounds very much like the one a woman named Mimi Haleyi described during a news conference last year with her attorney, Gloria Allred.
 Mimi claimed Weinstein attacked her in 2006.”

 Weinstein’s actions have spurred now a countless number of females and males in positions of power throughout music, film, and television to speak out about their own personal instances of sexual abuse at the hands of others, whether having been Weinstein or not.